Language: EN

 • Run the Node.js client.

-• You should see the client connect to the server, send a message, receive a response from the server, and then disconnect.
+• You should see that the client connects to the server, sends a message, receives a response from the server, and then disconnects.